Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 What is the purpose of a Bag Valve Mask?

-A bag mask device is used in emergency medicine to provide positive pressure ventilation to patients who are not breathing or not breathing adequately.
+The purpose of bag mask device is to provide positive pressure ventilation to patients who are not breathing or not breathing adequately in emerg med .
 The device consists of a flexible bag attached to a face mask placed over the patient's mouth and nose.

-The bag mask device manually delivers air and/or oxygen to a patient's lungs.
+The bag mask device works by manually delivering air or oxygen to a patient's lungs.
 It is typically used in emergencies, such as cardiac arrest, respiratory distress, or trauma, when a patient cannot breathe adequately.
-The bag mask device can provide rapid and effective ventilation to maintain oxygenation and prevent hypoxia until more advanced airway management can be provided, such as intubation or placement of a supraglottic airway device.
+The bag mask device provides rapid and effective ventilation to maintain oxygenation and prevent hypoxia until more advanced airway management is available, such as intubation or placement of a supraglottic airway device.

 What is a BVM Ventilation?

-Bag mask ventilation is a manual resuscitator or ventilation technique that allows patients oxygenation until a more definitive airway can be established.
+BVM ventilation is a manual resuscitator or ventilation technique that allows patients oxygenation until a more definitive airway is established.
 It is also used in cases where an oropharyngeal airway, endotracheal tube, or other definitive airway control is impossible.

 You can use bag-mask ventilation in the field, ambulance, helicopter, the emergency department, the intensive care unit, and the operating room.
-This may be the only type of ventilator that can work during disasters because they do not require electricity.
-However, if you use it incorrectly, manual ventilation using BVM can result in serious death or injury.
-Excessive ventilation may also lead to gastric insufflation and pulmonary aspiration.
+This is the only type of ventilator that works during disasters because they do not require electricity.
+However, if you use it incorrectly, manual ventilation using BVM results in serious death or injury.
+Excessive ventilation also leads to gastric insufflation and pulmonary aspiration.

 How much oxygen does ambu bag deliver?